 Our Lady of Pompeii Church also started a strong Catholic school.
 However, because of the construction of the University of Illinois at

 Today, Little Italy is hardly the thriving Italian community it once was.
 Before the exit of people from the neighborhood, it was vibrant and alive and the people enjoyed everything it had to offer.
-But ‘Gentrification’ has been taking place in Little Italy for many years.
+But ‘gentrification’ has been taking place in Little Italy for many years.
 On the positive side of this is the increased diversity.
 On the negative side, old Italian family-run businesses shut down as hundreds of people moved away and those businesses were replaced by non-Italian Asian restaurants and coffee houses.
 The area used to have a lot of Italian character but the neighborhood culture has completely changed and all but diminished by national-chain pizza places and towering buildings.
-With all of the newly constructed buildings rents increased, pushing out the last remains of the old Italian neighborhood.
+With all of the newly constructed building’s higher rents, the last of the old Italian neighborhood was pushed out.

 Despite all of the challenges that Little Italy of Chicago and the neighborhood residents have endured, the tradition of having annual festivals and parades in the area continues, just on a smaller scale.